Graduate Program and M.S. Requirements

 A detailed description of the policies and procedures of our graduate program is available in the Geology Graduate Program Handbook.
 You may also obtain a summary of our program via the Graduate School Catalog.
 Descriptions of geology courses can be obtained by searching the Course Catalog.
 To see what courses are actually being offered each semester, however, you need to search the Course Schedules.

-An applicant must meet Graduate School requirements and submit Graduate Record Examination (GRE) scores to the Department of Geology.
+An applicant must meet Graduate School requirements.
+Currently, we no longer require Graduate Record Examination (GRE) scores.
 Applicants may be admitted with specific-defined course deficiencies, provided that they are made up in addition to the 30 hours required for the M.S. degree.

-When you are ready, get started with your application process here.
+When you are ready to apply, get started with your application process here.

 Financial Aid and Funding